clancyandrews3/Optimal_Season_Running_Schedule/README.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is typically advised that, of the total weekly mileage, 70% should be done doing aerobic workouts.
-Threshold workouts should account for 15% of the weekly total mileage and anaerobic workouts 15% of the total weekly mileage.
-It is also worth noting that the longest aerobic run of the week can only account for 30% of the total weekly mileage.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is typically advised that, of the total weekly mileage, between 60% to 80% should be done doing aerobic workouts.
+If this is the start of training, starting around 80% will allow an individual to develop an endurance "base".
+Once the base is built up, the threshold and anaerobic mileage can be increased to gain speed.
+The longest aerobic run of the week can only account for 30% of the total weekly mileage.
+Since long runs require more time to do, we want to set our longest run to be either on a Saturday or Sunday during the week.
+On the day after the long run, we can either do a shorter aerobic workout or have a recovery day.
+Threshold and anaerobic workouts should account for 10% to 20% of the weekly total mileage each.
 The longest threshold run of the week should only account for 10% of the total weekly mileage.
+At most 3 anaerobic workouts should be done during any one week and we cannot do two anaerobic workouts in a row.
 It is also important to train at least three times a week to see improvement and at most six times a week as to prevent injury.
+Only one workout of any type should be done per day.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A typical season in track and field or cross country is around 4 months (3 months of normal season and 1 month of nationals in high school) with professional seasons lasting longer.
+For the average runner, it would be better to do a 4 month training plan so a break can be taken after the 4 months to prevent over training and burnout (as this frequently can happen).
+It would also be beneficial to taper near the end of the season to better get ready for any big races/competitions that are scheduled.
+Tapering is the reduction of mileage/running intensity and allows a runner to better prepare their body for competition via additional rest, nutrition, and fine tuning of running form.
+To start a taper, we can reduce the current mileage by 20% of the previous week's mileage.
+This will occur for the last 2 weeks of the season.

 &nbsp;